aryangupta309/Data-Science-Portfolio/README.md

   - [Insurance Claims Case Study](https://github.com/aryangupta309/Data-Science-Portfolio/tree/main/5.%20Pandas%20Case%20Study%203%20-%20Insurance%20Claims%20Case%20Study) : EDA on Insurance Claims Case Study.
 > Tools : Numpy, Pandas, Matplotlib, Seaborn, Scipy
 - Regression Problems:
+  - [Predicting Credit Card Spend](https://github.com/aryangupta309/Data-Science-Portfolio/tree/main/1.%20Predicting%20Credit%20Card%20Spend%20%26%20Identifying%20Key%20Drivers) : One of the global banks would like to understand what factors driving credit card spend are.
+The bank want use these insights to calculate credit limit.
+In order to solve the problem, the bank conducted survey of 5000 customers and collected data.
+The objective of to understand what's driving the total spend (Primary Card + Secondary card).
+Given the factors, predict credit limit for the new applicants.
   - [Interest Rate Prediction](https://github.com/aryangupta309/Data-Science-Portfolio/tree/main/Interest%20Rate%20Prediction) : Linear Regression model for predicting Interest Rate.